codeigniter4/CodeIgniter4/tests/README.md

 It is collected in two formats: a simple text file that provides an overview as well as a comprehensive collection of HTML files that show the status of every line of code in the project.

-For the example above, the text file can be found at **tests/coverage.txt** and the HTML files can be viewed by opening **tests/coverage/index.html**.

 ## PHPUnit XML Configuration